chef/chef-web-docs/content/reusable/md/template_specificity_example.md

 ```

 This resource would be matched in the same order as the `/templates`
 directory structure.
-For a node named `host-node-desktop` that is
+For a node named `host-node-desktop` that's
 running Windows 8.1, the second item would be the matching item and the
 location: